LArSoft/larsoft.github.io/LArSoftWiki/Writing_LArSoft_service.md

 *Note:* %{font-family: monospace}[ShowerCalibrationGalore](https://code-doc.larsoft.org/docs/latest/html/group__ShowerCalibrationGalore.html) in `larexamples` is also a fully developed and thoroughly documented example of this pattern.

--->
+----------------------------------------------  -->

 ## Prescriptions for the use of LArSoft services

-In the factorization development model, user code typically lives in an algorithm class that is interfaced to the framework by whatever the framework provides for the job (in *art*, that is a module).
+In the LArSoft factorization model, user code typically lives in an algorithm class that is interfaced to the framework by whatever the framework provides for the purpose.
+(In *art*, that is a module).
-The algorithm is prescribed to be portable and with minimal dependencies: it should not usSe a framework service, because that will require the framework to be present.
-Therefore, the algorithm code has to use *providers* directly.
+The algorithm is designed to be portable with minimal dependencies.
+It should not use a framework service directly, because that will require the framework to be present.
+Therefore, the algorithm code may only use *providers* directly.

 A recommended pattern is to have an algorithm class with a method that receives and stores pointers to the required providers.
 In the following example, that method is called `Setup()`: